 For the former, FIs often require environmental management plans and safeguards for different classifications of projects.
 An "Equator Bank" asks for continuous implementation of Environmental and Social Management Plans (ESMPs) for projects with a high environmental impact (Categories A and B projects), as well as implementation of stakeholders' participation schemes, the grievance redressal mechanisms, and independent reviews.
-FIs can also offer differentiated rates to projects of different environmental impact.
-Within the Shandong Fund,54 the GCF with its co-funders KfW, AFD, and ADB, as well as private and public investors from China, provide differentiated financial terms depending on the project's expected environmental impact-with "transformational projects" with very high environmental benefits receiving below-market financing rates, "advanced benefits projects" receiving market rates, and "good practice projects" (i.e., projects that fulfill the most up-to date environmental standards in China) receiving higher than market rates.55
+Fls can also offer differentiated rates to projects of different environmental impact.
+Within the Shandong Fund51 the GCF with its co-funders KfW, AFD, and ADB, as well as private and public investors from China, provide differentiated financial terms depending on the project's expected environmental impact-with "transformational projects" with very high environmental benefits receiving below-market financing rates, "advanced benefits projects" receiving market rates, and "good practice projects" (i.e., projects that fulfill the most up-to date environmental standards in China) receiving higher than market rates.52

 For the latter, FIs can attach different financing terms to enforce compliance by project owners with environmental management plans and safeguards set out in the project evaluation phase.
 The Equator Banks are encouraged to apply covenants (e.g., withholding funds) under Principle 8 (see Box 2), if a client is not in compliance with its environmental and social agreements.
 Under this principle, banks are encouraged to exercise remedies, including calling an event of default, as considered appropriate if the client fails to reestablish compliance to agreed environmental and social management practices within an agreed grace period.
 The Inter-American Development Bank (IADB), for example, offers flexible lending instruments ("loans based on results" [LBR]).
-The LBR is an investment loan that finances the costs of activities associated with the achievement of such results (including safeguard compliance activities) and disburses once these results have been achieved and adequately verified.56
+The LBR is an investment loan that finances the costs of activities associated with the achievement of such results (including safeguard compliance activities) and disburses once these results have been achieved and adequately verified.53

 Clients' environmental compliance is also ensured through grievance redressal and accountability mechanisms.
 DFIs such as ADB, AIIB, and many others have established accountability mechanisms, through which people affected by investment projects can raise complaints.
-The ADB's Accountability Mechanisms,

-55 ADB, "Shandong Green Development Fund Project."
+The ADB's Accountability Mechanisms, 2012, for example, enables affected people to report noncompliance with ADB's operational policies and procedures, including safeguard policies, and requests for compliance review by ADB's Compliance Review Panel.54 Similarly AIIB established its "Policy on the Project-Affected People's Mechanism," in 2018.55